 The adjuster will determine whether the claim is covered under the insurance policy.

 If the claim is covered, the adjuster will work to settle the claim.
-In addition to assessing the value of loss and authorizing the payout, the adjuster may provide other services, including helping you find temporary shelter and arranging for repairs.
+In addition to assessing the value of loss and authorizing the claim payment, the adjuster may provide other services, including helping you find temporary shelter and arranging for repairs.

-The insurance adjuster’s job is to make the claimant “whole” again.
+The insurance adjuster’s job is to make the claimant “whole” again up to their policy limits.
 In other words, the adjuster wants to resolve the claim as quickly and satisfactorily as possible.
-Unfortunately, the claims process is stressful for the claimant, who has just inexperienced a significant loss, and it can take longer than the claimant might wish.
+Unfortunately, the claims process is stressful for the claimant, who has just experienced a significant loss, and it can take longer than the claimant might wish.
 To help the process go as fast as possible, communication is essential.
 Answer the adjuster’s questions honestly and completely, and don’t be shy about asking your own questions.

 Company Adjusters versus Public Adjusters